elifesciences/elife-alfred-formula/README.md

 Not all the projects are in `Pull requests`: they have to be whitelisted in its configurations.
 Libraries are easily supported, as their builds are stateless and parallelizable; projects instead need the pipeline to take a `lock` step over the `ci` machine being used.

+### Spectrum

+The elife-spectrum itself contains all end2end tests, which is the most complex stage of a build.
+This is a Python project: [https://github.com/elifesciences/elife-spectrum].

+Projects run the subset of tests that covers them, which can range from a few seconds to a 10 minutes run time.
+For exmaple, lax is involved in all the [tests for article publishing](https://github.com/elifesciences/elife-spectrum/blob/master/spectrum/test_article.py#L15).

 ### Plugins

 Most of the interesting Jenkins features are provided by plugins, which are backed up with Alfred's Jenkins installation.